Rome travel guide

 Neighbourhoods for staying

 Centro Storico / Campo de’ Fiori — Central, expensive, and busy.
 You’re walking distance from everything but paying for the privilege.
 Best for short stays where location is the priority.
+Expect to pay from €150/night for a decent double room.

 Trastevere — Medieval streets, a genuine neighbourhood feel, better restaurant prices, quieter at night (by Roman standards).
 A 15-minute walk to most historic-centre sights.
 One of the best areas to base yourself for stays of 3+ nights.
+Hotels here run approximately €100–180/night for mid-range options.

 Prati — On the Vatican side of the Tiber.
 Upmarket residential neighbourhood with good cafes and restaurants, quieter than the tourist core, easy metro access (Ottaviano station).
 Well-suited to travellers focused on the Vatican.

 Testaccio — Working-class neighbourhood, the best Roman food, slightly away from the tourist axis.
 Less charming than Trastevere but often better value.
 Good metro access (Piramide).
+Mid-range doubles from approximately €90/night.

 Pigneto — Further east, cheap, creative, excellent bars and restaurants.
 Not central — best for longer stays where you want to explore the real city.
+Budget rooms from approximately €60/night.

 Practical notes

-Termini station has a large cluster of affordable hotels but the immediate area (Esquilino) is scruffy and not enjoyable to walk around at night.
-It’s fine as a base if you’re arriving late and leaving early; for longer stays, pay slightly more to be in a better neighbourhood.
-Rome hotels typically include breakfast (continental, varying quality) in the room rate.
+Termini station area: A large cluster of affordable hotels surrounds Termini, but the immediate area (Esquilino) is functional rather than attractive and not enjoyable to walk around at night.
+It’s fine for 1–2 night transit stays; for longer visits, pay slightly more to stay in a better neighbourhood.

 Sorted your stay?